benoitj/blog.benoitj.ca/content/posts/lean-ux-fat-code.md

 ## The wrong approach {#the-wrong-approach}

-I decided to continue porting my blog to emacs org publish.
-The idea being it would remove Hugo from the equation since I already use emacs org-mode for this blog.
+I decided to continue porting my blog to Emacs org publish.
+The idea being it would remove Hugo from the equation since I already use Emacs org-mode for this blog.

 After couple of hours of work, I finally succeeded: my blog was rendering like before, with the same CSS as before, and I even got the RSS properly rendered.

-Next would be the CSS, so I decided to open up the produced html to get ready for some CSS work.
+Next would be the CSS, so I decided to open up the produced HTML to get ready for some CSS work.
 The result?
 I was way further from my original goal.
 The generated page was just full of divs, almost unreadable.

-I tried to fix this, but the more I fixed issues in the generator (I had to customize many emacs functions in lisp), the further I was to keep things simple.
+I tried to fix this, but the more I fixed issues in the generator (I had to customize many Emacs functions in lisp), the further I was to keep things simple.

 I just had to admit, that the only thing productive about this effort was the learning I gained :P